wyz2368/depgraph/README.md

 pip3 install -e .[all]
 ```

-* this will fail if Swig is not installed. in that case, do:
+* this will fail if [SWIG](http://www.swig.org/) is not installed. in that case, do:
     * `sudo apt-get install swig` # to install
-* this will fail if cmake is not installed. in that case, do:
+* this will fail if [CMake](https://cmake.org/) is not installed. in that case, do:
     * `brew install cmake` # to install if on Mac, with Homebrew
     * `sudo apt-get install cmake` # to install on Unix
-* this may fail if zlib is not installed. in that case, do:
+* this may fail if [zlib](https://zlib.net/) is not installed. in that case, do:
     * `sudo apt-get install zlib1g-dev`
-* this may fail of OpenMPI is not installed. in that case, do:
+* this may fail of [OpenMPI](https://www.open-mpi.org/) is not installed. in that case, do:
     * `sudo apt install libopenmpi-dev`

 To check installation of my fork of OpenAI Gym: